Privacy Policy

 You can report security concerns to security@inlay.sh.

-17. Changes to Our Privacy Policy
+13. Changes to Our Privacy Policy

 Inlay may from time to time make changes to this Privacy Policy to account for changes to our practices or applicable law.
 The "Last Updated" date at the top of this policy indicates when this Policy was last revised.
-Your continued use of the Services means you thereby agree to the new Privacy Policy.

-18. International Data Transfers
+14. International Data Transfers

 Our Services are operated from Ukraine.
 If you access our Services from outside Ukraine, your information may be transferred to, stored, and processed in Ukraine or other countries where our service providers operate.